Professor LEUNG Suet Yi | email@example.com

-The long term goal of our laboratory is to utilise genomics technology to identify novel pathways of carcinogenesis and hereditary predisposition for colorectal and gastric cancers, and to identify biomarkers for early detection, patient stratification, prognostication or drug targets.
+The long term goal of my laboratory is to utilise genomics technology to identify novel pathways of carcinogenesis and hereditary predisposition for colorectal and gastric cancers, and to identify biomarkers for early detection, patient stratification, prognostication or drug targets.

 - RGC - General Research Fund in 1999, 2000, 2001, 2002, 2003, 2006, 2008 and 2010

 - Donation grant from Mr. Pan Su Tong

 Awards and Honors